catalyst-fp7/documents/interoperability/interoperability.md

 5. When we specify updated properties, there are many kinds of properties to consider.
 I am seriously considering distinguish those as separate update subtypes.
     1. Properties intrinsic to the object : e.g. its name.
     2. Properties that are defined locally on a per-user basis, such as votes and (maybe) read status.
-    3. Properties that are defined by a user, but whose impact is global: e.g. tags.
+    3. Properties that are defined by a user, but whose impact is global.
+Tags could be treated as a property in this fashion; most of the following discussion will assume they are linked first-class objects.
     4. Lifecycle changes (e.g. moderator validation, locking.)
 In this case, the old state should be given as an argument, even in layer 2 support.

 ### Known object types

 The simplicity of the verbs is complemented by an open model of the types of object that are referred to, using RDF classes.
 (New object classes may be introduced by different implementations, which would by default be ignored by the analytics engines, unless they are RDF subclasses of the established object list.)
 Here is a first cut of existing object types in our platforms:

+* Discussions (a set of ideas taken as a whole)
 * Generic ideas (nodes)
-* Links
+* Idea Links
+* Views (curated or automated collections of nodes and links, such as Compendium Maps or Assembl synthesis)
 * Posts (for Assembl)
-* Views (curated or automated collections of nodes and links, such as Compendium Maps or Assembl synthesis)
-* Quotes (from posts or websites)
+    * Quotes (extracted from posts or websites)
-* Comments
+* Idea annotation links
 * Tags?
 (They could be treated as either first-class objects or an extrinsic property like votes.
 Suggestions welcome.)

+Notes:

+* Comments (as in Deliberatorium) can be considered a form of post that directly answers a Generic Idea.
+* In Assembl, Posts are related to Generic Ideas through Quotes.
+More generally, a Quote could be related to more than one Generic Idea through an Annotation Link.
+The same kind of link can also link a Generic Idea to a whole post or a comment.
+It would be consistent to treat Tags through the same mechanism (to be discussed.)

 ### Lifecycle events

 Similarly, we need to agree on a list of key lifecycle events on objects.
-Here, we do not mean creation, access, etc. but more methodology-dependent events such as:
+Here, we do not mean creation, deletion, etc. which correspond to change events, but more methodology-dependent events such as those used in Deliberatorium:

 * Moderator review
 * Moderator approval